 The Window interface provides a bunch of utility functions to modify the state of your window.
-Here is what the class looks like:
+The class looks like this:

 class Window